Geo-Web-Project/garden/content/notes/Draft Proposal - ERC721License.md

 `MINT_ROLE` is required.

 ### Pause
 Pause and unpause for use in an emergency.
+Pauses transfers.

 ```
 function pause() public